LoaderB0T/textarea-selection-bounds/README.md

 **textarea-selection-bounds** is a simple library that allows you to get the bounds of a selection in a textarea.
 It is written in TypeScript and has no dependencies.
 It is perfect to overlay content on top of a textarea that should follow the selection.

 `top` & `left` are the coordinates of the top-left corner of the selection.
-They are relative to the top-left corner of the textarea.
-To adjust for padding inside the textarea, you can use the property `textAreaPadding` in the  optional `options` parameter.
+They are relative to the window. `width` & `height` are the dimensions of the selection.

+## Demo 🚀

+See the [Codepen](https://codepen.io/Janik-Schumacher/pen/gOyGxed) for a live demo.

 ## Features 🔥